ArealTeamM2AIC/Areal_project/starting_kit/README.md

 (1) If you are a challenge participant:

-- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Iris challenge.
+- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Inria Aerial Image Labeling challenge.
 At the prompt type:
 jupyter-notebook README.ipynb